-Role-Playing Lesson Modules
+Role Playing Lesson Modules

 The following video provides a brief overview of this project:

-Here is a screenshot of a portion of the role-playing vignette (the full versions are downloadable below the screenshot):
+Sample screenshots from a portion of the role-playing vignette (the full versions are downloadable below the screenshot):

-The following two documents are the classroom materials for the role-playing exercises, which are downloadable and in an Adobe Acrobat (.pdf) format:
+The following two documents are the classroom materials for the two role-playing exercises, which are downloadable and in an Adobe Acrobat (.pdf) format:

-- The "Workshop Agenda and Facilitator's Guide", which is intended to help the instructors implement the lesson in the classroom
+The "Workshop Agenda and Facilitator's Guide", which is intended to help the instructors implement the lesson in the classroom

-- A supplemental "Complex CIS Evaluation Guide" to aid the instructor in evaluating the students on their performance in the lesson
+A supplemental "Complex CIS Evaluation Guide" to aid the instructor in evaluating the students on their performance in the lesson

-- A mock-up of the format for the Pilot Test Training Evaluation Report
+A mock-up of the format for the Pilot Test Training Evaluation Report